Fall of the Hulks: Plot

-He is then attacked by A-Bomb, who leaves having managed to obtain what he wanted to know: the agents that took him to an ambulance were not S.H.I.E.L.D. but A.I.M. working for the Leader and MODOK, how Red Hulk killed Abomination to get his blood, how Marlo was the one to release him from the base, and how a mental message was left in his mind by Samson to kill Bruce Banner.
+Red Hulk is attacked by A-Bomb, who leaves having managed to obtain what he wanted to know: the agents that took him to an ambulance were working for the Leader and MODOK, how Red Hulk killed Abomination to get his blood, how Marlo Chandler was the one to release him from the base, and how a mental message was left in his mind by Doc Samson to kill Bruce Banner.
 It is then shown that Banner was the one who told him to attack Red Hulk and after a discussion of why he cannot change back to Rick Jones, the Red Hulk arrives in anger.
-However, he then revealed why he was attacked.
-They then trigger Rick's mental message by having Red Hulk beat Banner.
 Rick manages to overcome the message when Banner tells him he is not angry for Rick's involvement in Banner becoming the Hulk, and that it was not Rick's fault.

-In a flashback, Red Hulk tells the Intelligencia that their plan will fail, which causes MODOK to attack him.
-Later, after their calculations end in Banner killing The Leader, they use the time machine of the desert to see a future that they control.

-Lyra attacks her mother, Thundra, in the desert where her mother is searching for water.
-After revealing details about the future, Thundra fights back and beats her.
-Later, she is approached by Wizard, who was sent by the Intelligencia.
-They had watched her fight with her mother.
-Lyra then battles him and the Frightful Four, her future team members, until Red She-Hulk arrives and beats her until Wizard stops her.
-Wizard and his allies leave, offering her a place on the team.
-She later accepts, but, once she has gained their trust, she searches for Jennifer Walters, eventually finding her in stasis.

-Lyra, after having her intelligence increased four levels by Bruce Banner, releases Jennifer Walters and explains that she joined the ranks of the Intelligencia to find her.
-Banner contacts Lyra through the remains of her technological watch, and tells her to wait for his strike on the base.
-Jennifer talks to Lyra about her childhood with Banner and her origins, to which Lyra revealed in her time they believed she transformed to avenge her mother at the hands of male soldiers.
-Jennifer says it was told that way to give hope.
-Lyra then speaks of her confrontation with her mother and how she believes Thundra to be evil.
-They are then attacked by Red She-Hulk and afterwards Jennifer tries to convince her to join them, believing she was being manipulated by the Intelligencia; however, she throws them off the Helicarrier base.
+Lyra, after having her intelligence increased four levels by Bruce Banner, releases Jennifer Walters and explains that she joined the Intelligencia to find her.
+The two are attacked by Red She-Hulk and afterwards Jennifer tries to convince her to join them, believing she was being manipulated by the Intelligencia; however, she throws them off the Helicarrier base.